Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/dataops/README.md

 ## Data Establishment ##

-Project room is an isolated environment with a one or two AD-Group ownership.
+Project room is an isolated environment with a one, two or three AD-Group ownership.

 Possible to make data sources brought into the project room read-only, in that case the ownership is the "second AD-group"

+Possible to make a integration connection between project rooms, in that case the ownership is the "third AD-group".In case

 The process of bringing Data into the project room is one (or more) of the following: